cloud-security-research/sgx-ra-tls/README.md

 ## Code Structure

 The code is split into two parts: the attester and the challenger.
 The challenger parses certificates, computes signatures and hashsums.
 The attester generates keys, certificates and interfaces with SGX.
-We implemented the challenger and attester using two different cryptographic libraries: wolfSSL ([challenger](wolfssl-ra-challenger.c), [attester](wolfssl-ra-attester.c)), mbedtls ([challenger](mbedtls-ra-challenger.c), [attester](mbedtls-ra-attester.c)) and OpenSSL ([challenger](openssl-ra-challenger.c), [attester](openssl-ra-attester.c)).
-Note that the attester must communicate with the Intel Attestation Service and currently depends on OpenSSL to do this.
+The challenger and attester are implemented with three different TLS libraries: wolfSSL ([challenger](wolfssl-ra-challenger.c), [attester](wolfssl-ra-attester.c)), mbedtls ([challenger](mbedtls-ra-challenger.c), [attester](mbedtls-ra-attester.c)) and OpenSSL ([challenger](openssl-ra-challenger.c), [attester](openssl-ra-attester.c)).

 The attester's code consists of [trusted](sgxsdk-ra-attester_t.c) and [untrusted](sgxsdk-ra-attester_u.c) SGX-SDK specific code to produce a quote using the SGX SDK.
 If the SGX SDK is not used, e.g., when using Graphene-SGX, there is code to [obtain the SGX quote](nonsdk-ra-attester.c) by directly communicating with the platform's architectural enclave.

 Given a quote, there is [code to obtain an attestation verification report](ias-ra.c) from the Intel Attestation Service.
-This code uses libcurl and OpenSSL.
+This code depends on libcurl.

 [An SGX SDK-based server](deps/wolfssl-examples/SGX_Linux) based on wolfSSL demonstrates how to use the [public attester API](ra-attester.h).